Victor19941221/LAB3/README.md

 ## Additional Information

 - **Roles Initialization:** The project automatically seeds some roles (Admin and User) via database migrations.
-- **Admin User:** An admin user may be seeded into the database.
-Check the migrations or setup instructions for details.
+- **Admin User:** An admin user is seeded into the database.
+Check the migrations  for details.
-- **External Logins:** Configure external login providers (like Google, Microsoft) in `Program.cs` by adding the relevant authentication handlers.